ScutCathy/scutcathy.github.io/_pages/about.md

 News
 ======
+* 02/2024: Joined Chanel, Inc. as a Specialist in Operations BI & Analytics.
 * 12/2023: Passed my Dissertation Proposal.
 * 10/2023: Served as a session chair in the 2023 INFORMS Annual Meeting.
 * 06/2022: Joined the Supply Chain Management Department as a 50% instructor.